nmccloskey/DIAAD/README.md

 Marking system:
 - Digits are followed by one dot `.` (mark1), two dots `..` (mark2) or no dots
 - Example usage:
-   - Add `.` if the turn is *substantial* (contains an independent clause).  is
+   - Add `.` if the turn is *substantial* (contains an independent clause).
    - Add `..` if the turn is *monologic* (contains at least two independent clauses)
    - Add no dots otherwise, or the turn is *minimal* (brief/no full idea)

 ### 3. Input Coding Table Format
 - Turns are entered sequentially as a continuous string of digits and dots.
-- Bins are recommended for some temporal granularity (e.g., six 10-minute bins for a 1-hour conversation treatment session).
+- Bins are recommended for some temporal granularity (e.g., six 10-minute bins for a 1-hour conversation/treatment session).
 - Case-insensitive file name regex `r'.*(Convo|Conversation)_?Turns.*\.xlsx$'` looks for files like `*TU_ConvoTurns.xlsx` or `*converstation_turns_2025.xlsx`

 ### Example: Digital Conversation Turns Coding Input